Transformer for Partial Differential Equations' Operator Learning: Model implementation details

 We use GELU \citep{GELU} as activation function for propagator and decoder, and opt for Gated-GELU \citep{GLU} for FFN.
 On 1D Burgers, we train the model for 20k iterations using a batch size of 16.
 On Darcy flow, we train the model for 32K iterations using a batch size of 8.
 For small dataset on Navier-Stokes (consisting of 1000 training samples), we train the model for 32k iterations using a batch size of 16, and 128k iterations for large dataset (consisting of roughly 10k training samples).
+On Electrostatics/Magnetostatics we train the model for 32k iterations using a batch size of 16.
+On Airfoil we train model for 50k iterations using a batch size of 10.

-For training on the 2D Navier-Stokes problem, we adopt a curriculum strategy to grow the prediction time steps.
+For training on the 2D Navier-Stokes and Airfoil problem, we adopt a curriculum strategy to grow the prediction time steps.
 During the initial stage, instead of predicting all the future states towards the end of time horizon, e.g. $u_{t_0}, u_{t_1}, \hdots, u_{T}$, we truncate the time horizon with a ratio $\gamma < 1$ (heuristically we choose $\gamma \approx 0.5$), train the network to predict $u_{t_0}, u_{t_1}, \hdots, u_{\gamma T}$.
 The motivation is that at the initial stage the training dynamics is less stable and gradient is changing violently, we truncate the time horizon to avoid stacking very deep recurrent neural network and thus alleviate the unstable gradient propagation.
-In practice we found this makes the training more stable and converge slightly faster.
+In practice, we found this makes the training more stable and converge slightly faster.

-As suggested in \citet{Galerkin-TF-NIPS-2021}, for scaling-sensitive problem - the Burgers' equation, the initialization of the key/query/value projection layer has a great influence on the model's performance.
+As suggested in \citep{Galerkin-TF-NIPS-2021}, for scaling-sensitive problem - the Burgers' equation, the initialization of the query/value projection layer has a great influence on the model's performance.
 We use orthogonal initialization \citep{orthogonal-init} with gain $1/d$ and add an additional constant $1/d$ to the diagonal elements (with $d$ being the dimension of latent dimension at each head).
 The orthogonal weights have the benefit of preserving the norm of input and we found that with proper scaling it provides better performance than standard Xavier uniform initialization.
-Please refer to the Section \ref{sec:3} for study on the influence of initialization.
+Please refer to the Appendix \ref{appendix sec:3} for the study on the influence of initialization.

+For most of the problems we studied, we use instance normalization in the attention and observe slight improvement compared to layer normalization.
+However, for 2D Electrostatics/Magnetostatics' Poisson equation, we find that instance normalization is unstable as the grid points in this problem are much fewer (60 - 250) than other problems, so we adopt layer normalization for this problem.